How becoming skills-powered unlocks new talent pools in an ageing workforce

 - Skills-powered staffing - focused on short-term initiatives or seasonal demands

-- Fractional roles - allowing part-time contributions in specialised roles
+- Fractional roles - allowing part-time contributions in specialized roles

 - Project-based Assignments - Defined by clear deliverables and timelines